 - Rehearse your speech or business presentation 'Live' for a week or so before the event.
 Seat yourself comfortably, then mentally take yourself to the venue for around 5-10 minutes each day - not in front of a mirror as this tends to be distracting.
 Visualise yourself communicating as the confident, interesting public speaker you desire to be.
 Apart from the beginning and end of your speech, rehearse to key ideas rather than the exact words.
 Jot these down on a piece of paper if you wish.
 This will ensure that each time you rehearse, your speech will be ever so slightly different, a dynamic living thing.
 When you arrive at the venue your presentation will no longer frighten you because you will have created an internal comfort zone within yourself.
 Mentally, you will have already been there speaking warmly with these people.
 You'll be among friends.

-These tried-and-proven public speaking tips reflect the exciting outcomes embodied in my Panic-Free communicating products and e-programs click here to learn more.
+These tried-and-proven public speaking tips reflect the exciting outcomes embodied in my Panic-Free communicating publications click here to learn more.

 Feel free to use this Tip Sheet in your newsletter etc. or forward it on to a friend.
-All I ask is that you acknowledge its source with the following credit line:
+Please include the following byline:

 Taken from the 2nd Edition best-selling classic, How to take the Panic out of Public Speaking by Inspirational Speaker, Author, and Master Speaking Coach Laurie Smale. www.panicfreepublicspeaking.com.au